-Developers value privacy and transparency, making ethical data use a top priority for advertising platforms.
+Developers ethical data use a top priority for advertising platforms.
 Here's what it means:

 - Transparency: Clearly explain what data is collected, why, and how it's used.